Transgender history in the United Kingdom

+Background

-Anglo Saxon Society also continued its persecution of transgender or gender non-conforming peoples, referring to them as bæddel or bædling.
-More research is required on Medieval England and Transgender identity, but authors have also begun to question the roles of transgender people through reexamining evidence such as old gravesites like the 10th century Birka of Viking persons.
-Persecution by the Roman Catholic Church in the 11th century played a role in persecuting LGBT groups from the 12th century onwards (see Council of London in 1102).
-This has continued when Pope Benedict XVI condemned the contents of the Equality Act 2010.
-This was responded to by the British transgender community with his state visit in the same year being opposed by transgender women like Adèle Anderson.
+Transgender History in what became the United Kingdom is complex and does not always conform to the same modern or medical definitions, but could be said to have begun with Roman Britain when transgender people are known to have been engaged in the worship of Cybele as Galli.
+Thereafter, Anglo Saxon Society continued its persecution of transgender or gender non-conforming peoples, referring to them as bæddel or bædling.
+Some authors have also begun to question the possible roles of transgender people like the 10th century Birka of Viking persons.
+The Roman Catholic Church played a role in persecuting LGBT groups from the 12th century onwards (see Council of London in 1102), including more recently with Pope Benedict XVI condemning the contents of the Equality Act 2010 and his state visit to the UK being opposed by members of the British transgender community in response.

-During the Early Medieval period, whilst gender roles were strictly defined, some people such as John/Eleanor Rykener prove that gender non-conformity was present in Britain.
+During the early medieval period, whilst gender roles were strictly defined, some people such as John/Eleanor Rykener prove that gender non-conformity was present in Britain.
 At the time, the term hermaphrodite or less frequently androgyny was used to refer to transgender, non-binary and queer peoples during the medieval Early Modern English period.
 Medieval Welsh and French literature such as the Mabinogion mentions the story of Gilfaethwy and Gwydion, and Le Roman de Silence which also contain Transgender themes, but often perpetuate the idea of gender conformity and only returning to one's sex assignment at birth.

 During the Elizabethan and Stuart era, roles for transgender people were limited, but were reflected somewhat in genderfluid roles in theatre.
 This became suppressed during the rise of Oliver Cromwell, but returned with the Glorious Revolution (see the Arts section).

-From the 18th century on, greater number of male identifying transgender people, such as Charles Hamilton began to be identified as 'female husbands'.
+At the time of the formation of the United Kingdom, a number of male identifying transgender people, such as Charles Hamilton, began to be identified as 'female husbands'.
 This neologist phrase was penned by Henry Fielding for his 1746 play 'Female Husband'.
 Increased awareness and language about the condition eventually led to the term 'Transgender' and Gender Dysphoria being coined in the 20th century, with continued activism leading to greater visibility and public awareness of issues faced by the Trans community in the present day.
+In 1909, a deserter from the Seaforth Highlanders was on trial in Bradford for fraud and desertion, however May Wilson (formerly Clement Mitchell) had been "living as a woman" since she left the regiment.

 Labels

-Many outdated labels include transvestite (1910 by Magnus Hirschfeld), tranny/transsexual (1949) and hermaphrodite.
+Many outdated labels include transvestite (1910 by Magnus Hirschfeld), transsexual (1949) and hermaphrodite.
 New terminology only began to be introduced into the English language with the emergence of more visible transgender activism in the early 20th century, with terminology initially being adopted in from Germany by gay and transgender writers like Edward Carpenter and Thomas Baty from the work of Karl Ulrich's Uranian theories, and the term transgender coined in 1965, shortened to 'trans' in 1996.
 Other terms such as androgyne were first used in English in 1552.